gaetanlhf/SaSHa/README.md

 - `host`: Hostname or IP address (required)
 - `user`: SSH username (optional, inherits from parent group or global)
 - `port`: SSH port (optional, inherits from parent group or global, defaults to 22)
+- `password`: SSH password for automatic authentication (optional, inherits from parent group or global)
 - `color`: Custom color for this server (optional, inherits from parent group or global)
 - `extra_args`: Additional SSH command-line arguments (optional, inherits from parent group or global)
 - `ssh_binary`: Custom SSH binary to use (optional, inherits from parent group or global)